agile-ts/documentation/docs/packages/core/Introduction.md

   });
   ```

-But to make the whole State Management API work well,
+However, to make the whole State Management API work well,
-the core does a lot under the hood.
+the `core` does a lot under the hood.
 - queue [`Agile Sub Instance`](../../main/Introduction.md#agile-sub-instance)
   changes in the `runtime` to prevent race conditions
 - update/rerender subscribed UI-Components through the provided Integrations